 Why Bear Canisters Are Necessary

-A bear canister can stop bears from getting your food by making it a lot of work and effort to try and access, this will typically lead to them moving onto easier food sources keeping the humans and bears safe.
+A bear canister can stop bears from getting your food by making it a lot of work and effort to try and access, and this will typically lead to them moving onto more accessible food sources keeping the humans and bears safe.

 The use of a canister can help to isolate smells and limit them as much as possible but this isn’t their main purpose.

 Where Are Bear Canisters Required?

 The most common requirement for canister use are in heavily trafficked bear areas, there is a segment on the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail where bear-resistant containers are required.